EE-T1 Osório: Development

 The EE-T1 was envisioned by Engesa as a cost-effective tank made using domestically produced components.
 The tank was intended for the foreign market.
 Development started in 1982 and the first prototype was completed in 1985.
 The initial development of the tank was expensive and caused a cashflow crisis at Engesa, prompting the Brazilian National Development Bank to extend a $65 million loan to finance the program in 1987.

 The tank was seen by some sources as an example of Brazil's modernizing defense industry, while others noted that the tank continued to use imported parts; according to an anonymous Engesa official cited in the Latin American Research Review, the EE-T1 would make heavier use of imported parts (including the tank's turret) when compared to the company's armored cars.
-The production model of the EE-T1 was less expensive than other western MBTs, with one source calculating the cost per unit at $1.5-2 million.
+The production model of the EE-T1 was less expensive than other western main battle tanks (MBTs), with one source calculating the cost per unit at $1.5-2 million.
 However, a perception persisted that supply chains for the EE-T1, spare parts and accessories might be unreliable.
 In 1990, political scientist Ethan B. Kapstein noted that while its technical performance was reportedly comparable to contemporary MBTs, there were doubts that the EE-T1 project as a whole was commercially viable.